cabforum/servercert/docs/BR.md

   2. Certificate requests, renewal, and re-key requests, and revocation;
   3. Approval and rejection of certificate requests;
   4. Cryptographic device lifecycle management events;
-  5. Generation of Certificate Revocation Lists and OCSP entries.
+  5. Generation of Certificate Revocation Lists and OCSP entries;
+  6. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.

 2. Subscriber Certificate lifecycle management events, including:
   1. Certificate requests, renewal, and re-key requests, and revocation;